Connecting to MySQL

 Sisense enables easy and quick access to databases, tables and views contained with MySQL databases.
 Sisense supports connections to MySQL V5.6 and later.
 However, to use custom columns or tables in Live with MySQL, then you need MySQL V8.0+.

-For the list of supported connectors, see Introduction to Data Sources.
+For the list of supported connectors, see Data Source Connectors.

 You can import your data into a Sisense ElastiCube, or connect your data to a Sisense Live model, using Introducing Live Models.